 A video based on a true story about a young girl who got very sick because of food poisoning, highlighting the importance of protecting the public and the risks of not getting it right.

 Additional information on the importance of food safety and tips on how to make food safety a priority in a food business.

-Food handlers must be instructed, supervised and/or trained in food hygiene based on the level of activity they are involved in.
+Food handlers must be supervised, and also instructed and/or trained in food hygiene based on the level of activity they are involved in.